mindscan-de/FuriousIron-HFB/README.md

 The catch is, that we can directly operate on the document ID for this HFB filter, without spending additional compute for another hash function and those bound limits (AND operation) would be implemented and required anyways, to avoid out of bound memory accesses.
-This means that a single SHR operation on a document_id replaces all the compute effort of a hash function implementation nevertheless how fast and efficient it is.
-A single SHR operation as a replacement for a hash-function will computationally wise not be beaten.
+This means that a single SHR / SHRD operation on a document_id replaces all the compute effort of a hash function implementation nevertheless how fast and efficient it is.
+A single SHR / SHRD operation as a replacement for a hash-function will computationally wise not be beaten.

 ### Controlling ``len`` to Control the Reject Rate